-Because it uses a grid of $\lambda$ values, {\tt glmnet} works better than {\tt lars} for CV-10-Fold and to find $\hat{\sigma}^2_{CV}$, $\hat{\sigma}^2_{RCV}$, and $\hat{\sigma}^2_{RMLE}$.
-Once we have these estimates, we use {\tt lars} to find the entire lasso solution path and choose the minimizer of $\hat{R}(\hat\sigma^2)$ along the path as the final model.
-The reason for this approach is that the {\tt lars} path will necessarily change for different cross-validation folds, and hence, the values of $\lambda$ will not be comparable.
-Using the grid from {\tt glmnet} allows us to calculate the CV estimates at the same values of $\lambda$ across all folds.
-Then we can use {\tt lars} to get the final estimate $\hat{\beta}$.
-As for optimizing the modified lasso problems' objective functions, we use the {\tt R} package {\tt scalreg} to fit SSR and the {\tt R} package {\tt flare} to fit the $\sqrt{\textrm{lasso}}$.
+To optimize the modified lasso problems' objective functions, we use the {\tt R} package {\tt scalreg} to fit SSR and the {\tt R} package {\tt flare} to fit the $\sqrt{\textrm{lasso}}$.
 For {\tt scalreg}, we choose the starting point for the iteration via the quantile method \citep{SunZhang2013}.
 For {\tt flare}, we set the tuning parameter to $\lambda = c \sqrt{n}\Phi^{-1}(1- \alpha/(2p))$ with $c=1.1$ and $\alpha = 0.05$, as suggested by \cite{BelloniChernozhukov2011}.
 As \SQRT{} tended to pick the correct model but with overly regularized coefficient estimates, we will additionally examine a refitted version of \SQRT{} in which the unregularized least squares solution of $Y$ on $\X_{\S(\hat{\beta}_{\sqrt{\textrm{lasso}}})}$ is reported.
 In an attempt to get as close as possible to the global optimum, we decrease the {\tt prec} (precision) option to $1 \times 10^{-10}$ and increase {\tt max.ite} (maximum iterations) to $1 \times 10^{7}$.

 To fit SCAD, we use the package {\tt ncvreg}~\citep{BrehenyHuang2011} with default settings ($a=3.7$) and choose $\lambda$ via the built in CV function.
 We note that \cite{FanLi2001} suggests using either CV or an approximation to GCV which uses the trace of the projection matrix from the final iteration to form an estimate $\dfHat$.
 However, this matrix is a function of $Y$, so the calculated $\df$ is not unbiased.
 We therefore only report the default cross-validation-based method, and we note that subsequent work~\citep{zhang2010regularization,WangLi2007} has carefully investigated information criteria using SCAD.

 The ideal, or oracle, version of our method in equation \eqref{eq:SURE} would use the known variance.
 We refer to this as the oracle risk estimator and note that it is unbiased.
 Obviously this is not a viable estimator in practice, but it is useful for normalizing comparisons in our simulation study.
 We provide two versions of this oracle estimator: $\hat{R}_{\beta}(\sigma^2,C_n = 2/n)$ and $\hat{R}_{\beta}(\sigma^2,C_n = \log(n)/n)$.